bardia16/CPS_Android_HW/README.md

     }
 }
 ```
-this function will be called after each time interval, first, we read the data from the gyroscope sensor. if there is data to read we do the following steps otherwise we log the appropriate message indicating that we have no data to read. then we extract the angular velocity in z direction from the read data. and update it by applying the Kalman algorithm for noise reduction. <br/>
+this function will be called after each time interval, first, we read the data from the gyroscope sensor. if there is data to read we do the following steps otherwise we log the appropriate message indicating that we have no data to read. then we extract the angular velocity in the z-direction from the read data. and update it by applying the Kalman algorithm for noise reduction. <br/>
 then we apply bias. and then check if our current angular velocity is less than a threshold or not.
-we have a threshold for angular velocity and whenever we are less than that threshold we consider the velocity as zero. the reason is that to set small values to zero to handle sensor noise. we've determined this threshold variable by trial and error. </br>
+we have a threshold for angular velocity and whenever we are less than that threshold we consider the velocity as zero. the reason is to set small values to zero to handle sensor noise. we've determined this threshold variable by trial and error. </br>
 ```cpp
         double angleChange = alpha * 0.01;
         currentAngle += angleChange;
 ```
 here we update our angular velocity.
 To do this, we multiply the current angular velocity by time intervals to reach delta v.
-Then we add it to previous angular velocity.
+Then we add it to the previous angular velocity.

 ```cpp
         if (currentAngle >= 360.0) currentAngle -= 360.0;